starship/starship/docs/config/README.md

 ## Git Metrics

-The `git_metrics` module will show the added and deleted lines in the current git repository.
+The `git_metrics` module will show the number of added and deleted lines in the current git repository.

 ::: tip